Craniosacral Therapy (CST) & Somatoemotional Release (SER)

 Contraindications of CST

-It is the innate ability of the patient’s own system to correct itself that ensures the safety of CST.
-Because CST is gentle and non-invasive, there is little danger of adverse reaction.
-Since it affects the pressure of the fluid in the brain, its use is contraindicated for those with recent conditions of stroke, cerebral aneurysm, brain tumor, head injury, and/or bleeding in the brain.
+It is the innate ability of the client’s own system to correct itself that ensures the safety of CST.
+Because CST is gentle and non-invasive, there is little danger of adverse reactions.
+Since it affects the pressure of the fluid in the brain, its use is contraindicated for those with recent conditions of stroke, cerebral aneurysm, brain tumor, head injury, or bleeding in the brain.